vin89423/remote-downloader-api/README.md

 ### Introduction
 Home server is a common device nowadays, some of the NAS also contain manageable Linux system.
 I have a home server too, I use it as a 24x7 router.
 I think it can go further, so i build this remote downloader.

-* _This download use sqlite to store login and mission, no external database required._
+* _This downloader use sqlite to store login and missions, no external database required._

 ### Requirement
 Node JS > v14.16.1